ep1cman/DnD-Card-Generator/README.md

 - **attributes** - A dictionary of the monsters "attributes", these appear in the top half of the second section of the card.
 Some common attributes include: `Skills`, `Senses`, `Languages`, `Damage Immunities`.
 The key will be typeset in **bold** while the value will be typeset as regular text.
 - **abilities** - A dictionary of the monsters "abilities", these appear below the ``attributes`` in the second section of the card.
 The key will be typeset in *Italic* while the value will be typeset as regular text.
 - **actions** - A dictionary of the monsters "actions", these appear in the third section of the card.
 The key will be typeset in **_Bold Italic_** while the value will be typeset as regular text.
+- **legendary** - A list containing a single intro text along with entries as per abilities

 ### Example
 ``` YAML